 We still see some of these very same sins in our day, don’t we?
 Striving for power often leads to manipulation, fraud, and violence.
 This is not new to our times.
 It might not even look that much different.
 The bottom line is that evil is still alive and well.
 Even though centuries have passed, the evil one is still using the same tricks to lure and engage his subjects.

 I can truthfully say that I have laid awake at night on numerous occasions.
 However, I have never schemed against another.
-In those nights of tossing and turning, I’m usually extremely excited about something about to happen (like a trip to see family), or distraught over a situation that is really outside of my control, but for some reason I want to take it back after giving it to God already.
+In those nights of tossing and turning, I’m usually extremely excited about something about to happen (like a trip to see family) or distraught over a situation that is really outside of my control, but for some reason I want to take it back rather than leaving it in God’s hands.

-As God-fearing people, we are not immune to the attempts.
+As God-fearing people, we are not immune to Satan’s attempts to get us off track.
 That’s why we see so many faithful people caught in the snares of sin.
-We’ve seen prominent pastors and church staff fall prey to activities they should have known better to avoid.
+We’ve seen prominent pastors and church staff fall prey to activities they should have known to avoid.
 Is there anywhere to hide from evil?

 Why is it that people always seem to want more and are never content?
 Apparently, that is not new behavior either!
-We look at the younger generation of millennials who stereotypically seem to act like they are “entitled” or something.
+We look at the younger generation who are frequently stereotyped as acting like they are “entitled.”
 That’s the picture I use to imagine what God was seeing in Micah’s audience, only to a much more serious degree because they were also rejecting God.